U.S. rejects 30 Syrian refugees amid tightened security

 Other committee Republicans at the hearing questioned why the Obama administration wanted to admit any Syrian refugees, given that the Syria-based Islamic State movement has pledged to attack the United States and other western countries.

-"Our intelligence community has ... told me that individuals with terrorism ties in Syria have already tried to gain access to our country through the refugee programme," McCaul said.
+"Our intelligence community has ... told me that individuals with terrorism ties in Syria have already tried to gain access to our country through the refugee program," McCaul said.

 "What’s even more concerning is that top officials have testified before this committee that intelligence gaps prevent us from being able to confidently weed out terrorists," he said.